Training Opportunities

 Introduction to the Virtual School for ASYE’s and Children in Care Service

-This training is ideal for: Newly qualified social workers and those who work directly with children who are looked-after.
+This training is ideal for: Newly qualified social workers and those who work directly with children who are looked-after, who are working within Leicestershire County Council.

 • Personal Education Plan (PEP) meetings